 - Showing signs of abnormal irritability and mood swings

-- Continuing to use alcohol despite being in physical hazardous situations (operating machinery, driving, etc.)
+- Continuing to use alcohol despite being in physically hazardous situations (operating machinery, driving, etc.)

 - Using alcohol despite having health complications

-This list is in no way an all-inclusive list of signs of alcoholism and so if you feel you have issues around alcohol abuse, it is essential that you seek outside help, either through a medical professional or attending an inpatient/intensive outpatient alcohol treatment center.
+This list is in no way an all-inclusive list of signs of alcoholism.
+So if you feel you have issues around alcohol abuse, you must seek outside help, either through a medical professional or by attending a treatment facility.

 - Practicing meditation practices or yoga